berrydata/BerryMiner/README.md

     There is no promise that Berry Tributes currently hold or will ever hold any value.

-Please join our Discord for more information and community updates.
+Please join our Telegram for more information and community updates.

 #### Contributors<a name="contributors"> </a>